uufuuu/Recipes-and-Ratings-Analysis/README.md

  - recipes taking less than 20 minutes to prepare is in first quartile
  - recipes taking 20 to 35  minutes to prepare is in second quartile
  - recipes taking 35 to 65 minutes to prepare is in third quartile
- - receipes taking longer than 65 minutes to prepare is in the forth quartile
+ - recipes taking longer than 65 minutes to prepare is in the forth quartile

 <iframe
   src="assets/recipe_prep_time.html"